zextras/tech-doc/source/carbonio-ce/install/scenarios/scenario-a.rst

 =====================

-This five nodes scenario (depicted in :numref:`fig-5-nodes`) involves the presence of a single tenant and does not use of the backup functionality.
+This five nodes scenario (depicted in :numref:`fig-5-nodes`) involves the presence of a single tenant.

-Some suggestions:

-* Always start with the installation of :ref:`role-mesh-install` Roles

-* When installing multiple roles on a Node, the *Bootstrap Carbonio* and *Join Carbonio Mesh* steps can be made only once, after all packages of the roles have been installed
+.. include:: /_includes/_installation/multinode-suggestions.rst

-* you can skip the installation of Nodes 4 and 5 if you do not need Docs Editor, Files, Chats, and Video Calls
+.. note:: You can skip the installation of Nodes 4 and 5 if you do not need Docs Editor, Files, Chats, and Video Calls.

 .. _fig-5-nodes:

 .. figure:: /img/carbonio/scenario-5-nodes-CE.png
    :width: 90%

-   The architecture of the 5 Nodes Scenario,
+   The architecture of the 5 Nodes Scenario.

 Roles Installation
 ==================